 In addition to State requirements, Partner Schools and the College of Education collaborate to select MTs who are excellent classroom teachers, have had professional development related to being a mentor, have scored a 4 or 5 on their teacher evaluations and have demonstrated positive impact on student achievement as reflected by TVASS.

-The Ready2Teach supervisor must have a teacher license, substantial experience in teaching, a master's degree and assumes the responsibility for supervising the activities of the residency candidate in the partner school.
-The supervisor works in conjunction with the Office of School Based Clinical Practice.
+The clinical supervisor must have a teacher license, substantial experience in teaching, a master's degree and assumes the responsibility for supervising the activities of the residency candidate in the partner school.
+The clinical supervisor works in conjunction with the Office of School Based Clinical Practice.

 Professional Liability Insurance